drshahizan/software-engineering/proposal/submission/sec02/Beta/readme.md

 Our system utilizes the technologies to ensure reliability, security, and performance.
 It supports multiple platforms and devices, making it accessible to a wider audience.
 We have also implemented a robust feedback system that allows customers to provide feedback on their orders, helping us improve our service continuously.

-Overall, our food ordering system provides an efficient and reliable solution for customers to order food online and for restaurant owners to manage their business operations effectively
+Overall, our food ordering system provides an efficient and reliable solution for customers to order food online at Arked Angkasa and for the restaurant owners to manage their business operations much more effectively.

 ## 2. Background:
   The food industry has experienced significant growth in recent years, with more people opting for the convenience of online food ordering.
 With the rise of digital technologies and the increasing number of mobile devices, customers are looking for fast and easy ways to order food from their favorite restaurants.